wuyang1002431655/tango_with_django_19/manuscript/chapter-virtual-env.md

 {lang="text",linenos=off}
 	$ source virtualenvwrapper.sh

 It is a good idea to add this to your bash/profile script.
-So you dont have to run it each and every time you want to use virtual environments.
+You therefore don't have to run it each and every time you want to use a virtual environment.
 However, if you are using windows, then install the [virtualenvwrapper-win](https://pypi.python.org/pypi/virtualenvwrapper-win)
 package: